Summer 2007: Plot

-Rahul (Sikandar Kher), Priyanka (Yuvika Chaudhary), Qateel (Arjan Bajwa), Bagani (Alekh Sangal) and Vishaka (Gul Panag) are medical college students with carefree attitudes.
+Rahul (Sikandar Kher), Priyanka (Yuvika Chaudhary), Qateel (Arjan Bajwa), Bagani (Alekh Sangal), and Vishaka (Gul Panag) are medical college students with carefree attitudes.
 Rahul and Priyanka's failed relationship is shown in flashbacks.
-Rahul argues with an independent candidate and plans to make a political party and contest the college elections.
-Later he patches up with a bigger political party and gets the independent candidate arrested in fraud case of suicide attempt by his girlfriend.
-After that Rahul doesn't want to back off from elections.
-To avert this they plan to go for internship.
+Rahul argues with an independent candidate and plans to form a political party and contest the college elections.
+Later, he patches up with a bigger political party and gets the independent candidate arrested in the fraud case of a suicide attempt by his girlfriend.
+After that, Rahul doesn't want to back off from elections.
+To avert this, they plan to go for an internship.
 The group goes to a village in rural Maharashtra that is struck by farmer suicide.
 There they work as medical interns in the village hospital.
 The group plans a vacation to Goa until they are awoken to the plight of the poverty-ridden villagers by the village doctor, Mukya (Ashutosh Rana).
 In addition to their torment, a cruel zamindar (Vikram Gokhale) and his son (Prosshant Narayanan) trouble the villagers with excessive interest rates.

-As a solution, a reformed criminal (Sachin Khedekar) offers monetary aid to the oppressed in form of microcredit loans.
+As a solution, a reformed criminal (Sachin Khedekar) offers monetary aid to the oppressed in the form of microcredit loans.
 This comes as an able ally to students who vow to help the villagers.
 However, naxalites and corrupt politicians complicate their efforts.
-How these socially-awakened students rise above these problems forms the rest of the story.
+How these socially awakened students rise above these problems forms the rest of the story.